-- 1. Retention of trained individuals;
+- 1) Retention of trained individuals.

-- 2. Recruitment of quality personnel;
+- 2) Recruitment of quality personnel.

-- 3. Timely replacement of resigned or retired staff due to funding availability;
+- 3) Timely replacement of resigned or retired staff.

-- 4. Additional personnel required.
+- 4) Maintaining contract personnel.

+- 5) Expanding capabilities for timely analysis.

+At the current rate of backlog reduction, an additional three years are expected to eliminate the backlog pending all current efforts are maintained.
 The Mississippi Forensics Laboratory is influenced by several external and internal factors.
 Some of these factors are listed below:

-- 1. Changes in State Statutes and Regulations
+- 1) Changes in State Statutes and Regulations

-- 2. Court Rulings
+- 2) Court Rulings

-- 3. Demographic Effects
+- 3) Demographic Effects

-- 4. Operational Procedures
+- 4) Operational Procedures

-- 5. Changes in Technology
+- 5) Changes in Technology

-- 6. Dependence Upon Federal Grant Support
+- 6) Dependence Upon Federal Grant Support

-- 7. Loss of Trained Personnel
+- 7) Loss of Trained Personnel

-- 8. Independent audits
+- 8) Independent audits

+- 9) Adequate funding for Forensic Casework Operations

-The ability of the Office of Forensic Laboratories to continue operations and provide quality services to our clients depends on availability of funding.
+The ability of the Office of Forensic Laboratories to continue operations and provide quality services to our clients depends on the availability of funding.
 Funding is needed to fill open PINs, recruit new talent, maintain current talent, continue scientist training, and replace equipment that is no longer supported by vendor laboratories or has expired efficient use in the laboratory.